jgrss/geowombat/doc/source/io.rst

 To open multiple images stacked by bands, use a list of files with ``stack_dim='band'``.

-Open a list of files as a DataArray, with all bands stacked.
+Open a list of files as an :class:`xarray.DataArray`, with all bands stacked.

 .. ipython:: python